anuket-project/anuket-specifications/doc/ref_arch/openstack/chapters/chapter04.md

 Chapter 3 introduced the components of an OpenStack-based IaaS
 -	Consumable Infrastructure Resources and Services
--	NFVI Management Software (VIM: OpenStack) core Services and architectural constructs needed to consume and manage the Consumable resources
+-	NFVI Management Software (VIM: OpenStack) core services and architectural constructs needed to consume and manage the consumable resources
 -	Underlying physical compute, storage and networking resources

 This chapter delves deeper into the capabilities of these different resources and their needed configurations to create and operate an OpenStack-based IaaS cloud.
-This chapter specifies details on the structure of control and user planes, Operating Systems, Hypervisors and BIOS configurations, and architectural details of underlay and overlay networking, and storage, and the distribution of OpenStack service components among nodes.
-The chapter gets into details into items such as Cloud Topology and implementation support for Flavors.
+This chapter specifies details on the structure of control and user planes, operating systems, hypervisors and BIOS configurations, and architectural details of underlay and overlay networking, and storage, and the distribution of OpenStack service components among nodes.
+The chapter gets into details into items such as the implementation support for flavors.

 <a name="4.2"></a>